richard-scryber/PaperworkDayDocs/docs/reference/cssproperties/index.md

 ## Lists, Counters and Content

 The following properties manage counter values, updating and displaying dynamic incrementing content.
+The <a href='/reference/cssselectors/rules/counter-style.html'>'counter-style'</a> at-rule allows definition of custom fonts, that can be used here.

 | Property  | Description |
 |---|---|